 Notes

 Tiers: Turnaround time (TAT) is in business days.
 TAT is for library prep only and does not factor in the TAT for sequencing or other companion services.
 Availability for the Priority Tier is limited; contact [email protected] to see if this is a current option.
 More information about Pricing Tiers.

-2. Once project details are finalized, complete the appropriate submission form for submitting samples or submitting client-made libraries and email to [email protected].
+Contact us with your for project specifications.
+Once project details are finalized, complete the appropriate submission form for submitting samples or submitting client-made libraries and email it to [email protected].

-Shipping Instructions
+Shipping information:

 Samples should be frozen and shipped on dry ice in a 96-well plate.
 We recommend using plate tape to seal the wells.
 Place the plate inside of a plastic bag prior to placing on dry ice.
 Please give advance notice of submission date and time so staff can be prepared to receive samples.
 If shipping samples from outside the University of Minnesota, ship via express shipping carrier on dry ice to the address below.